-Fall season management will begin in statistical week 34 (August 16) in Section 15-C. Management of Section 15-C during the fall season will be based on coho and fall chum salmon overall run strength and fishing effort levels.
+Fall season management will begin in statistical week 34 (August 15) in Section 15-C. Management of Section 15-C during the fall season will be based on overall coho and fall chum salmon run strength and fishing effort levels.
 Commercial fishing effort will be directed at harvesting coho and fall chum salmon in Section 15-C in excess of escapement needs.
-Fishing time will be limited from 2 to 3 days each week in the fall season.
+Fishing time will more likely be limited from 2 to 3 days each week in the fall season.
+Any extensions to area or fishing time in the fall season will depend on the results of various stock assessment projects in the Chilkat and Chilkoot watersheds.
+Extensions could be announced without advance notice during the fall season if salmon returns warrant.
+Shortened extension notice was requested by industry during the 2009 drift gillnet task force meeting.